wptrainingteam/learn-wp-content/tutorials/wp-rest-api-04-modifying-responses.md

 If you need to retrieve a subset of data from a REST API request, the recommended method is to rather use the [_fields](https://developer.wordpress.org/rest-api/using-the-rest-api/global-parameters/#_fields) global parameter, to limit the fields returned in the response.

-[Example of using fields to limit fields returned by Posts GET route]
+For example, you can use the fields parameter to limit the fields returned to just id, title, and expert, if those are the only fields you need for your application.

+[Show limiting fields in a GET request via Postman]

-Adding fields is less risky, and so this tutorial only covers adding fields to REST API responses.
+Adding fields to a REST API response is less risky, and so this tutorial only covers adding fields.

 ## Enabling Custom Fields for the WP REST API

-In the [Custom Fields and Authentication tutorial], you learned how take custom fields, also known as post meta, added using the `register_meta` function and enable them for the WP REST API.
+In the [Custom Fields and Authentication tutorial](), you learned how take custom fields, also known as post meta, added using the `register_meta` function and enable them for the WP REST API.

 To do this, you used the show_in_rest argument in the arguments array passed to the `register_meta` function, and set it to true.